Sidon: City of Sidon (Sidon IV site)

+Tell el-Burak MBA settlement

 Since the early 21st century, Tell el-Burak excavations have helped significantly in this area, because it was an active settlement during MBA, and quite well preserved.
 Tell el-Burak is located along the coast 9 km south from Sidon.
 Previously, there was a big gap in the history of this whole coastal area from the end of the Early Bronze Age until the middle of the 2nd millennium BC, when Sidon is first mentioned in the historical texts.

+MBA kingdom of Sidon

 Archaeologists determined that Sidon was clearly the big power centre during MBA, controlling significant territory.
 So there appears to have been the "Kingdom of Sidon" that controlled el-Burak, and many other surrounding areas.